JupiterOne-Archives/docs-old/docs/jupiterone-data-model.md

 on the `DEPLOYED` relationship.
 This represents the mapping between a code repo to multiple deployment targets, while one deployment may be of a different version of the code than another.
-Storing the version as a relationship property allows us to void duplicate instances of the code repo entity to be created to represent different versions.
+Storing the version as a relationship property allows us to avoid duplicate instances of the code repo entity to be created to represent different versions.

 Relationships have the same metadata properties as entities, which are managed